jonnynch/ha-jemenaoutlook/README.md

 ﻿# ha-jemenaoutlook

+Unfortunately, jemena has replaced the portal and the new portal is slow and have huge delay of data comparing to the old one.

+I will not be able to point this integration to the new portal until the data delay is reduced to nearly realtime, or home assistant is able to enter the past statistics with more reliable way.

+Hope we can have this integration back in the future.

 This is a [Home Assistant](https://home-assistant.io) sensor component to retrieve information from the [Jemena Electricity Outlook](https://electricityoutlook.jemena.com.au/) website, they are an electricity distributor within Victoria, Australia.

 This component will retrieve your electricity usage details from their website, and only cover a limited area around the northern and north western suburbs of Melbourne, Victoria.